 This article will take a look at some low-carb foods that are high in polyphenols.

 What Are Polyphenols?

-All plant foods contain these compounds in varying amounts – from berries to grains and honey.
+All plant foods contain these compounds in varying concentrations.

 However, this article will concentrate on low carb sources of polyphenols.

 Polyphenols are a type of antioxidant; compounds which directly help protect our cells from oxidation.

 Factors such as chronic inflammation due to poor lifestyle, diet, lack of sleep, and smoking all influence our health.